haard04/haard04/README.md

 </br>
 Hello,
 </br>
- <p> I'm Haard Shah, Software Engineer , Completing my Bachelor's in Computer Engineering From Pandit Deendayal Energy University, Gandhinagar,GJ, India.
+ <p> I'm Haard Shah, Working as Software Engineer at Heizen (Formaly OpenGIG) , Completed my Bachelor's in Computer Engineering From Pandit Deendayal Energy University, Gandhinagar in 2025.
 </p>

 # About

 I am a passionate and experienced software engineer with a strong background in computer science.
-I am proficient in a variety of programming languages and frameworks, including C/C++, JavaScript, Python, SQL, Dart, and Java.
+I am proficient in a variety of programming languages and frameworks, including C/C++, JavaScript, Typescript, Python, SQL, Dart, and Java.
 I have experience in a variety of projects, including app development, web development, and operating systems.
 I am also a strong communicator and leader. <br/><br/><br/>
 Find my <a href= "https://tinyurl.com/haardresume">Resume</a>

 <h3>